Skip to content

 Terminal window

-yarn keys generate
+pnpm keys generate

 Generates a new key set with three algorithms: RS256, ES256, and EdDSA.
 Required before first startup — the OIDC provider cannot sign tokens without keys.

-The CLI intentionally exposes only generate for first-boot bootstrap.
+The CLI exposes only generate for first-boot bootstrap.
 In production, key rotation and listing are handled by the DB-backed key store, configured under security.key_store (type: 'database'):

 • Automatic rotation every rotation_interval_days (default 90), with a configurable overlap_window_seconds (default 7200) during which both old and new keys remain valid for token verification